PRICE

 To maximize your chances of success, Northwest Alpine Guides will select one of two standard routes on Mount Baker based on mountain conditions at the time of your climb.
 We will climb either the Coleman Deming Route from the north side of the mountain, or the Easton Glacier Route on the peak’s southern flanks.
 These routes are similar in length, elevation gain and difficulty.
 Both are excellent training grounds for roped glacier travel and other mountaineering skills.
 Our professional guides will teach you the skills you will need for a safe and successful climb.

 On our three and five day mountaineering courses we include breakfast, dinner and hot drinks on the mountain.
 To minimize pack weight, we use the lightest available high-quality mountaineering tents, stoves and group equipment.
 Our mountain guides are highly skilled professionals who take pride in caring for each client’s safety and success.
-We meet at our Guide Hut in Sedro-Woolley for an equipment check and orientation on the morning of the course, and then make our way to the trailhead and high camp the same day.
+We meet at our BaseCamp in Sedro-Woolley for an equipment check and orientation on the morning of the course, and then make our way to the trailhead and high camp the same day.
 On Day Two we practice mountaineering skills.
 On Day Three we climb to the summit and descend to camp, then return to the trailhead.

 Our 3 Day Introduction to Mountaineering School and Summit Climb is designed for beginner climbers, and for climbers who have not previously used ice axe and crampons on glaciated terrain.
 The 3-day itinerary simply offers you more time to learn the skills you need to climb Mount Baker and other glaciated mountains safely with a guide.
 Our Mount Baker 2 Day Climb requires stronger hiking and backpacking skills.
 On the two-day itinerary, your guides will teach a 1-hour skills refresher once you arrive at high camp.
 Our two-day climb is best for those with previous climbing experience, or a high level of athletic fitness and the ability to learn quickly.
 You will be expected to maintain a swifter guided pace.